mikezackles/nocopy/README.md

 portable, zero-copy binary encoding without using a standalone schema compiler, it may still fall short of that goal.
 Please report bugs!

-Note that nocopy is currently targeted exclusively at C++14 and above.
-While multi-language compatibility may technically be possible, nocopy is designed to target the compile-time strengths of C++, and as such, support for other languages is out of scope.

 Structs (`nocopy::datapack`)
 -